 - Cooldown: 20 seconds

 Channel for up to 6 seconds.
 Every 0.25 seconds, heal the lowest Health nearby allied Hero for 66 (+4% per level) Health and increase the cooldown of Jug of 1,000 Cups by 2 seconds, up to 50.

 Jug of 1,000 Cups provides a massive amount of healing for you and your team.
-The range is long enough that you can keep a reasonable distance from a team fight, which you should take advantage of when you use it.
-Do not stand adjacent to your allies when using Jug of 1,000 Cups, since it increases the likelihood that it will be interrupted by enemy crowd control.
+The range is long enough that you can remain in the backline during team fights.
+Do not stand adjacent to your allies when using Jug of 1,000 Cups; doing so increases the likelihood that it will be interrupted by enemy crowd control.
 Some Abilities (like Cocoon and Judgment) are targeted and have a long range, making them impossible to avoid.
 The only counterplay to these Abilities is to either wait until they have been used, or to position yourself so that your team can punish their use.
-There is a short delay between using Jug of 1,000 Cups and the delivery of the first heal, so it is important to use the Ability early if you think an ally is going to need it soon.
+There is a short delay between using Jug of 1,000 Cups and the delivery of the first heal, so it is important to use the Ability preemtively if you think an ally is going to need it.
 You should cancel Jug of 1000 Cups as soon as it is no longer needed, in order to reduce its cooldown.

 If your team is very low on Health after a favourable teamfight and there are objectives available nearby, you can use Jug of 1,000 Cups to heal them.
 This can save your team the valuable time of having to recall back to base, or retreating to tap a Well.
 It is important to only do this if several of your allies are low, as Healing Brew can heal one or two allies to full health in a short time.
 In the event that no objectives are available for your team to take, save your cooldown and Hearth back instead.

 - Cooldown: 45 seconds